 You’ll need to hang on to certain tax-related records longer.
 For example, keep actual tax returns indefinitely so you can prove to the IRS that you filed legitimately.
 (There’s no statute of limitations for an audit if you didn’t file a return or you filed a fraudulent one.)

-Keep records associated with retirement accounts until you’ve depleted the account and reported the last withdrawal on your tax return, plus three (or six) years.
-And retain records related to real estate or investments for as long as you own the asset, plus at least three years after you sell it and report the sale on your tax return.
-(You can keep these records for six years if you want to be extra safe.)
+Keep records associated with a retirement account until you’ve depleted the account and reported the last withdrawal on your tax return, plus three (or six) years.
+And retain records related to real estate or investments for as long as you own the asset so you can prove your tax basis, plus at least three years after you sell it and report the sale on your tax return.
+(You may want to keep these records for six years if you want to be extra safe.)

 Contact us if you have further questions about your refund, filing an amended return or record retention.
 We’re here all year!